 The company capitalizes all costs related to investments in mineral property interests on a property-by-property basis.
-Such costs include mineral property acquisition costs and exploration and development expenditures.
+Such costs include mineral property acquisition costs and exploration and development expenditures, net of any recoveries.
 The company also capitalizes the costs for future income taxes related to mineral property costs that will not be eligible for deduction against future taxable income.